millertyme314-oss/wk6-hw-deliverables/Terraform Install & Set-Up.md

 3\.
 In GitBash, type "terraform --version" (do not worry about out-of-date) \[version: v1.13.4]

 4\.
-Make a directory, "cd" into it and verify the correct destination (previously created one from installation)
+In File Explorer: Make a directory, "cd" into it and verify the correct destination (previously created one from installation)

 5\.
 Go to "Documents" folder and create "terraform) folder, then in that folder, make a folder of today's date \[mmddyy]

 6\.
-In this folder, right-click in open area and select "Open GitBash here" (GitBash should open within this directory)
+In this folder, right-click in open area and select to open in GitBash/VS Code/etc (Application should open within this directory).

 7\.
 Type "touch '0-auth.tf'" to create authentication file